-Whenever changes are made to DNS or Domain Name Server records, DNS propagation kicks in.
-This could take several hours, or even days to complete, and during this time your DNS IP will fluctuate.
+Whenever changes are made to Domain Name Server (DNS) records, DNS propagation kicks in.
+This could take several hours or even days to complete, and during this time, your DNS IP will fluctuate.
 Your visitors may end up at your new website or the old website.

 If you want to check the current state of your DNS records during DNS propagation, we have a list of seven useful online tools you can use to do this.
 The tools are free and pretty straightforward to use.
 I hope you find them useful.

 Clear DNS Cache in macOS High Sierra or Older Versions